Suburb overview

 Proportion of separate houses versus units, townhouses, and other home types.
 Useful for investors assessing rental demand mix.

-Why People Like Living in Wellington Point
+Why people like living in Wellington Point

-Who Wellington Point Suits
+Who Wellington Point suits

 📊InvestorsRent covers a solid share of the median mortgage.